 How to use: This form lets you email dozens of BC decision-makers at once.
 Enter your address to help find your local representative, then scroll past the list of recipients, review, and send.

 If you have capacity, we encourage you to personalize the email for greater effectiveness.
-Even just changing the subject line or adding one sentence at the beginning can help!
+Even just changing the subject line or adding a sentence at the beginning can help!

 Note: the “Action Network” tool requires a return address so their system can find your MLA.
 If you prefer not to enter your address, you can use our template wording to email policy-makers yourself.

-2. Provide clear direction to all health authorities on concrete steps to enact mask requirements.
-This includes requiring hospital admin to direct managers on implementation; posting signage; making masks available; and designating staff members responsible for informing and monitoring staff, visitors, and patients.
+2. Provide clear direction to all health authorities on concrete steps to enact mask requirements by requiring hospital admin to direct managers on implementation; posting signage; making masks available; and designating staff members responsible for informing and monitoring staff, visitors, and patients.

 3. Increase usage of N95-equivalent masks or better (a.k.a. respirators), which provide superior protection as the only masks rated to properly protect against airborne illnesses.
-Clearly communicate the federal and international scientific consensus that COVID-19 is airborne, and use appropriate respiratory protection.
-Follow the European model in making N95-equivalent masks a default choice for high-risk settings, and ensure all who wish to wear a respirator (or request it of their healthcare providers) can do so.
+Clearly communicate the federal and international scientific consensus that COVID-19 is airborne, and follow the European model in making N95-equivalent masks a default choice for high-risk settings.
+Ensure all who wish to wear a respirator (or request it of their healthcare providers) can do so.

-4. Close gaps in existing rules.
-This includes requiring patients to mask (with reasonable exceptions and accommodations) and providing N95-equivalent masks for potential airborne illnesses; ensuring mask coverage in shared locations where patients must be, including foyers and hallways (where patients often need to wait); and directing private healthcare settings to meet the same minimum mask requirements as government-run facilities.
+4. Close gaps in prior rules by requiring patients to mask (with reasonable exceptions) and providing N95-equivalent masks for potential airborne illnesses; ensuring mask coverage in shared locations like foyers and hallways (where patients often need to wait); and directing privately-run healthcare settings to meet the same minimum mask requirements as government-run facilities.

 Learn more about why this matters.